 Not only that, but you also need to understand how to harness the power of the technology in order to utilise it to its maximum benefit.
 This is one strategic benefit you can bring to the finance function.
 As there is a range of tech options across the accounting industry, you may need to either work with the organisation's existing solutions or implement new ones based on the business requirements.
 For tech-driven projects, Finance Managers need to be adaptable and confident enough to lead the change.

 Although Finance Managers aren’t typically dedicated Analysts, it’s certainly true that to succeed as a Finance Manager, you will need to have an analytical mind and approach to the role.

 It’s your analytical skills that can help you to identify patterns and trends in the numbers that can then inform business planning and decisions.
-This requires a keen eye for detail and problem-solving skills to come up with creative and realistic solutions.
-You need critical thinking skills to logically connect data points to solutions and ideas and then you need to be able to communicate that analysis effectively, both in report form and through verbal communication to different levels of stakeholders across the organisation.
+This requires a keen eye for detail and problem-solving skills to develop creative and realistic solutions.
+You need critical thinking skills to connect data points to solutions and ideas logically.
+Then you need to be able to communicate that analysis effectively, both in report form and through verbal communication to different levels of stakeholders across the organisation.

 A strong Finance Manager combines analytical skills with commercial and business acumen.
 Whatever data sets you’re analysing, you need to do this in the context of the business objectives and industry challenges.
 Your analytical thinking is what helps to guide business decisions and planning for the future.